cunychenhclass/cisc3171proj-group7/README.md

 ## Iteration Report:
 During this iteration, we were able to create the layouts for all of the user stories/screens that we would need to deliver our MVP.
 We also prioritized writing functional code for transitioning between the different screens as well as allowing the screens to retain user information.
-The user stories that are being prioritized in this iteration is Home Screen - Enter Guest Name, Information and Rules,
+The user stories that are being prioritized in this iteration is "Home Screen - Enter Guest Name", "Info Screen", and "Home Screen - Leaderboard Select Screen."
+As of the time of this writing, we have not been able to complete "Question Screen - Lifeline,"
+"Question Screen - Answer," "Question Screen - Last Question," and "Specfic Leaderboard Screen."
+The other difficulty we faced is that most of our commits have not been marked in accordance to "Red-Green-Refactoring," as we didn't look at the assignment until we were already done with some of our user stories.